pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 * Is there such a small curb:

   * That does not allow a vehicle to use that visual intersection?
-  * Is the applicaction for pedestrians and therefore the pedestrican can easily walk on the small curb?
+  * Is the application for pedestrians and therefore the pedestrian can easily walk on the small curb?
-  * Is the application for the electicicity and the electrical lines than can easily be extended on top of the small curb?
+  * Is the application for the electricity and the electrical lines than can easily be extended on top of the small curb?

 * Is there a big cliff and from eagles view look like the dead end is close to